 Being overweight is usually attended by a lack of strength and flexibility.
 The extra weight puts stress on ligaments, tendons and muscles.
 Bones move out of alignment.
+Being overweigh is accompanied by decreased mobility and agility.

 Being overweight is a sure sign that people don't have a regular and systematic fitness training program.